-Early Arrival/Late Departure: For those arriving early or departing after the scheduled itinerary, we can make hotel and transport arrangements at an additional cost.
-Please contact our office in advance if you would like us to make additional reservations.
+For those arriving early or departing after the scheduled itinerary, we are happy to make hotel and airport transfer arrangements.
+Please contact our office in advance of your departure if you would like us to make additional reservations for you.

 Visas & Passports

 It is best to obtain a visa upon arrival at the airport.
 Have 2 passport photos ready.
 It is recommended that you expedite the process by arriving at the airport with forms already completed using the online visa application process.
 Note: You can only do this 15 days or less before departure Please go to:

 Online Visa Instructions: